DataDog/datadog-api-client-python/docs/v1/MetricsApi.md

 configuration.api_key['appKeyAuth'] = os.getenv('DD_CLIENT_APP_KEY')

 # Enter a context with an instance of the API client
-with datadog_api_client.v1.ApiClient(configuration) as api_client:
+with ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = metrics_api.MetricsApi(api_client)
     _from = 1  # int | Start of the queried time period, seconds since the Unix epoch. to = 1  # int | End of the queried time period, seconds since the Unix epoch. query = "query_example"  # str | Query string.

     # example passing only required values which don't have defaults set
     try:
         # Query timeseries points
         api_response = api_instance.query_metrics(_from, to, query)
         pprint(api_response)
-    except datadog_api_client.v1.ApiException as e:
+    except ApiException as e:
         print("Exception when calling MetricsApi->query_metrics: %s\n" % e)
 ```